MRes Tissue Engineering for Regenerative Medicine / Overview

 Please apply via our online application form .
 See the application and selection section for details of the supporting documents we require.

 We recommend that you apply as early as possible.
 We reserve the right to close applications if the course is full

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- a primary focus on strategies to repair, replace and ultimately regenerate various tissues and organs to solve major clinical problems;
+- Learn how to research strategies to repair, replace and ultimately regenerate various tissues and organs to solve major clinical problems.

-- a comprehensive insight into topical issues including stem cells, polymer technology, surface fabrication and gene delivery;
+- Gain a comprehensive insight into topical issues such as stem cells, polymer technology, biomaterial fabrication/characterisation and gene delivery.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.